DragonSenses/Algorithms/LeetCode/68-text-justification/problem.md

   return currentLine;
 }

+/**
+ * Formats a line of words into a justified string.
+ * @param line - Array of words forming the current line.
+ * @param i - Current index in the words array.
+ * @param words - Array of words to justify.
+ * @param maxWidth - Maximum width of the line.
+ * @returns Fully justified line as a string.
+ */
 function createLine(
   line: string[],
   i: number,
   words: string[],
   maxWidth: number
 ): string {
-  // Check if it is the last line or a single-word line const isLastLine = i === words.length;
+  // Determine if this is the last line or a single-word line const isLastLine = i === words.length;
   const isSingleWord = line.length === 1;

   if (isLastLine || isSingleWord) {
     let justifiedString = line.join(" ");

-    // Append spaces to reach maxWidth for left justification while (justifiedString.length < maxWidth) {
+    // Pad spaces to reach maxWidth for left justification while (justifiedString.length < maxWidth) {
       justifiedString += " ";
     }